mbloch/mapshaper/README.md

 ### Introduction

 Mapshaper is a program for simplifying cartographic lines while preserving the topological relationships between adjacent polygons and intersecting polyline paths.
 It can read and write Shapefile, GeoJSON and [TopoJSON](https://github.com/mbostock/topojson/wiki) files.
-The current version can be found at [mapshaper.org](http://www.mapshaper.org).
+You can find the current version online at [mapshaper.org](http://www.mapshaper.org).

-This software is loosely based on the original MapShaper program that I wrote at the University of Wisconsin, Madison in 2006-2007.
-That version is still available [here](http://mapshaper.com/test/OldMapShaper.swf).

-The new mapshaper was rewritten from scratch in JavaScript and improves on the original in a few ways.
-The earlier program sent data to a server to be processed; the new version does all its processing locally, so the program can be used offline and user data stays private.
-The new version has a better algorithm for topology processing.
-There is also a command line tool.

 ### Installation